-(iii) Energy-Generation Structures or Improvements.
+(ii) Energy-Generation Structures or Improvements.
 Expansion, development or construction of utilities, including but not limited to electric power, septic or sewer, communication lines, water and water storage and delivery systems ("Utility Systems") is restricted.
 The Tribe may reconstruct and/or replace the existing Utility Systems, as more particularly described in the Baseline Documentation Report.
 Upon prior approval by Trust, which approval may not be unreasonably withheld, conditioned or delayed, the Tribe may expand the existing Utility Systems, or install new systems, if such expansion or installation is directly related to the permitted uses set forth in this Easement.
-In the event any utility, or portion thereof, becomes unnecessary to serve the permitted uses described in this Exhibit E, the Tribe shall remove such utility from the Property.
-Subject to Trust's prior approval, which approval may not be unreasonably withheld, conditioned or delayed, the Tribe may develop, place or construct alternative, renewable energy system(s), including but not limited to wind and solar energy resources for use on the Property.
+In the event any utility, or portion thereof, becomes unnecessary to serve the permitted uses described in this Exhibit E, the Tribe may remove such utility from the Property.
+Subject to Trust's prior approval, which approval may not be unreasonably withheld, conditioned or delayed, the Tribe may develop, place or construct, renewable energy system(s), including but not limited to wind and solar energy structures for use on the Property.
 The term "solar energy structures" for the purpose of this Easement shall include, but not be limited to, solar panels and mounting hardware, storage batteries, controllers, inverters, grounding equipment, and wiring.
 All solar energy structures shall be designed and constructed for the purpose of serving only those improvements and uses permitted on the Property.
 However, any electricity generated from permitted solar energy structures in excess of the requirements of the permitted improvements and uses on the Property may be sold back to public utilities.
 Notwithstanding the foregoing, commercial power generation, collection or transmission facilities, solar power-related or through any other power generation method, are prohibited.
+With the exception of existing Utility Systems, and the installation and use of solar kiosks and lights in the Light Recreation Area, all Utility Systems, including solar energy structures, may be located only in the Developed Recreation Area, unless approved by Trust, which approval shall not be unreasonably withheld, conditioned or delayed.